cosmos/cosmos-sdk/docs/architecture/adr-047-extend-upgrade-plan.md

 ## Abstract

-This ADR expands the existing x/upgrade `Plan` proto message to include new fields for defining pre-run and post-run processes.
+This ADR expands the existing x/upgrade `Plan` proto message to include new fields for defining pre-run and post-run processes within upgrade tooling.
 It also defines a structure for providing downloadable artifacts involved in an upgrade.

 ## Context